A copywriter. A content creator.

 With a natural interest in psychology and human connections, I cannot help but think about the reader when I write – whether it be in my content, copy, or fiction.
 To me, it is all the same – you are writing to win someone’s attention.
 And with said attention, your goal is to sell.
 A product.
 A brand.
 An ethos.
 Or, as I see it, you are selling you.

-Persuade… prove to your audience that you are worth their time.
+Persuade and prove to your audience that you are worth their time.
 You are worth returning to.
-Do this and, whether you make the sale right or not, you will make the sale – when the person is ready.
+Do this and, whether or not you make the sale right then in that moment, you will make the sale – when the person is ready.

 Writing content and copy; it’s my every day.